 The deficiencies in the education system are a direct contributor to significant socio-economic challenges, most notably:

-- High Youth Unemployment: The youth unemployment rate stands at 23.4%, significantly higher than regional or global medians.
+- High Youth Unemployment: The youth unemployment rate is 23.4%, significantly higher than the regional and global medians.

 - Gender Disparity in Employment: Female unemployment (12.25%) is notably higher than male unemployment (9.79%).